Slowvik/Problem_5_AQ/README.md

+Project was originally written in VSCode 1.87.0, compiled and run on Windows 10 with g++12.2.0.
+Minimum C++ version required: C++11.

 A simple orderbook with 3 basic functions is implemented.
 The functions are as follows:

 1. addNewOrder(...): Adds an order with an item_ID, auction_ID, price and side to the orderbook of the correct item.